morrownr/USB-WiFi/The_Short_List.md

 The Short List - Superstar USB WiFi Adapters for Linux

-Note: This list is subject to being changed on a regular basis as new information become available.
+Note: This list is subject to change as new information becomes available.

 -----